 Usually, the Dutch public broadcasting authority allows us to stream these events from their web site.
 However, those streams have some downsides: they’re often laggy and low-bandwidth, but the biggest problem is that they require people to install Adobe’s Flash Player, which is a horrible security risk with an unacceptable EULA.

 So, I’ve been looking for a way to watch those streams without having to install Adobe’s malware.
 The first thing that came to mind was DVB-T, which I’ve already been using on my bedroom TV for years.
 Granted, I only receive four channels, but I really couldn’t care less about the commercial stuff.

-I started looking for DVB-T receivers, and I managed to pick up a TerraTec Cinergy T RC for fifteen bucks.
-Unlike a lot of other hardware, the GNU/Linux support of TV tuners is generally very decent, so I wouldn’t worry too much about incompatibility.
-The connectors aren’t sophisticated either.
-It’s a simple coax plug, so the antenna cable can easily be extended.
+I started looking for DVB-T receivers, and I managed to pick up a Realtek RTL2832 for fifteen bucks.
+The GNU/Linux support of TV tuners is generally very decent, so I wouldn’t worry too much about incompatibility.

-All you need is a little receiver near a window and you’re set.
+All you need is a little antenna near a window and you’re set.

 Watching DVB streams doesn’t require a lot of special software: all I’m using are VLC and the dvb-apps package.

-Then, I could simply drag the channels.conf file into a VLC window, which automatically converted it to a playlist.
+Once you have it, you can simply drag the channels.conf file into a VLC window, which automatically converts it to a playlist.
 Press Ctrl + Y and save it as ~/Videos/TV.xspf (or whatever), and all you have to do is click the playlist and switch channels with the Previous / Next buttons.